metiago/metiago/README.md

 ### Hi there 👋

-I entitled myself “software developer”, aware that I can execute this role only because my professors and all other programmers around the world exist.
+I entitled myself “software developer”, aware that everything is connected, and also If my professors and all other programmers around the world do not exist I would not be able to execute this role.
 These people are reasons that contributed toward my evolution as software developer.
 If their knowledge hadn't been shared, how would I be a “software developer” ?

 Learning is forever...
 More about me at: https://portfolio-3ada6.firebaseapp.com/